On this page

 - the seriousness of the problem (whether the problem is major or minor).

-In some situations, the consumer gets to choose the solution they prefer.
+In some situations, the consumer gets to choose the remedy they prefer.

 Businesses can’t take away a consumer's right to a refund or replacement for faulty products or services.
 It’s illegal for businesses to rely on store policies or terms and conditions which deny these rights.
 For example, policies which say ‘no refunds’ or ‘no refunds or exchanges on sale items’.